MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ### -EnableReportToMicrosoft
 The EnableReportToMicrosoft parameter specifies whether Microsoft integrated reporting experience is enabled or disabled.
 Valid values are $true or $false.

-The value $true for this parameter has the following possible outcomes:
+The value $true for this parameter enables the Microsoft integrated reporting experience.
+The following results are possible:

-- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $false, the Microsoft integrated reporting experience is enabled, but users can only report messages to Microsoft.
+- **Users can report messages to Microsoft only (the user submission mailbox isn't used)**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $false.
+This is the default result.
-- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $true, the Microsoft integrated reporting experience is enabled.
-User reported messages are sent to Microsoft and a custom mailbox.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the custom mailbox.
+- **Users can report messages to Microsoft and reported messages are sent to the user submissions mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
+To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

-The value $false for this parameter has the following possible outcomes:
+The value $false for this parameter has the following possible results:

-- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $false and the EnableThirdPartyAddress parameter is set to the value $true, the Microsoft integrated reporting experience is disabled in favor of a third-party product.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the custom mailbox.
+- **The Microsoft integrated reporting experience is enabled, but reported messages are sent only to the user submissions mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
+To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
-- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $true and the EnableThirdPartyAddress parameter is set to the value $false, the Microsoft integrated reporting experience is enabled, but user reported messages are sent only to the custom mailbox.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the custom mailbox.
+- **The Microsoft integrated reporting experience is disabled.
+Third-party tools send reported messages to the user submissions mailbox**: The EnableThirdPartyAddress parameter value is $true.
+To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

+This parameter is required to create the report submission policy only if you set the value to $false (the default value is $true).

 ```yaml
 Type: Boolean